sdbx/Utils/nsy/README.md

 ## Introduction
-This program generates a sentence with an exclamation mark placed between each characters.
+This program generates a sentence including an exclamation/question mark between each characters.

 ## Build
 ```